Australind: Attractions

+Australind has many attractions, places to eat, and accommodation options for visitors exploring the Harvey Region.

 Education

 Australind has two high schools: Australind Senior High School and Our Lady of Mercy College, as well as six primary schools: Australind (1980), Treendale (2014), Clifton Park (1988), Parkfield (1993), Kingston (2009), and Leschenault Catholic Primary School.

 Transport

 Australind is served by the 841 (Australind) route from Bunbury's central bus station, with a journey time of approximately 32 minutes.
 The route is operated by TransBunbury for the Public Transport Authority.

 Despite the name, the Transwa Australind rail service does not stop in or transit the town.